We’re shaping a more ResponsibleSteel industry.

 ResponsibleSteel is a global, not-for-profit organisation created to maximise steel’s contribution to a sustainable world.
-Working collaboratively with our members, we have developed an independent standards and certification programme for steel via a process that aims to align with the ISEAL Codes of Good Practice.
+Working collaboratively with our members, we have developed an independent standards and certification programme for steel via a process that uses the ISEAL Codes of Good Practice as a reference.
 Together, we are setting the global standard for responsibly produced net-zero steel.

 According to ResponsibleSteel's calculations using data from RMI and the International Energy Agency (IEA), the steelmaking process, from the extraction of raw materials to the production of steel, accounts for 10% of global GHG emissions.
 We face a collective challenge to transform the industry, reducing global emissions while ensuring a just transition for workers and local communities.